upday/upday.github.io/_posts/blog/2016-09-13-code-reviews.md

 Even more, given as a command, even if correct, the advice won't be accepted wholeheartedly and the team morale is damaged.

-If the reviewer would have invested just a little more time and watched the way they communicated: the author might have been very thankful and might have accepted all advise with a smile.
+If the reviewer had invested just a little more time and watched the way they communicated: the author might have been very thankful and might have accepted all advice with a smile.

 The effort is well invested if one takes a break from time to time and makes sure the mindset is tuned, communication style is respectful and reflects the intention to help.